Glossary

 • Handle data complexity – Effective exposure management is contingent on accurate data analysis.
 Yet gathering, analyzing, and interpreting big data from various sources is challenging and resource intensive.

-• Drive growth – Overzealous risk avoidance can get in the way of innovation and agility.
+• Enable growth – Overzealous risk avoidance can get in the way of innovation and agility.
 Yet organizations are often challenged to strike a balance between excessive risk aversion and taking calculated risks that can drive growth.

 • Coordinate across the enterprise – To integrate exposure management into an organization’s overall risk management framework requires coordination across different departments and levels of the organization.